chef/chef-web-docs/README.md

 **Shortcodes in lists**

 Hugo doesn't handle shortcodes that are indented in a list item properly.
-It intereprets the text of the shortcode as a code block.
+It interprets the text of the shortcode as a code block.
 More complicated shortcodes with code blocks, notes, additional list items, or other formatting look pretty bad.
 We've created a simple shortcode for handling shortcodes in lists or definition